 In the past several decades, through federally protected preserves and wildlife conservation programs, the American Bison can be seen in the wild once again.
-Perhaps not the vast millions of pre 1800’s, today 9 bison herds in 12 states roam the Plains and Prairies of the United States.
-And now, the Bison reigns as the U.S. National Mammal.
-So, I bet you’re wondering, where are the best places to see bison in the wild that we’ve been to!
+Obviously not the vast millions of pre 1800’s, but today 9 buffalo herds roam the Plains and Prairies of the United States.
+And now, the American Bison reigns as the U.S. National Mammal.
+With that, we’ll show you all the great best places to see bison in the wild that we’ve been to!

 In Deadwood, South Dakota, there’s a little known attraction called Tatanka: The Story of the American Bison.
 Founded by Kevin Costner, this educational monarch was created to bring awareness to its’ visitors regarding the real reasons that led to the unimaginable close-to-extinction of the Bison.
 Continue reading “Tatanka: Story of the American Bison – South Dakota”

 While exploring Theodore Roosevelt National Park in North Dakota, we camped at Cottonwood Campground inside the park.
 It’s located just five miles from the National Park’s South Unit park entrance.
 Our plans were originally to camp three nights.
 Due inclement weather, we ended up staying a few more days.
 But it was more than the cold rain that kept us there!